karno123/json-eval/README.md

-# MAP EVAL
+# JSON EVAL
-Map eval is simple map evaluator that may be simplify business rule.
+JSON EVAL is simple json evaluator that may be simplify business rule.

 ##Operator
 * >